 Attractions in Alabama

 There is always something to do or see in Alabama.
-Whether it’s a day trip or a long vacation, countless attractions in this state are sure to entertain.
+Whether a day trip or a long vacation, countless attractions in this state are sure to entertain.

 Birmingham Civil Rights Institute